MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Once the Validation passed message appears, select **Create**.

 1. Wait for the connection to be created.

+     The Service Bus connection will be listed on the Service Connector (preview) page.

 #### Task 4: Configure HTTP scale rules